Some dogs love long road trips, while others quiver at the very thought of getting into a car.

 But either way, if you want to travel long distance with your dog in a car, then careful planning and attentiveness before and during the trip is needed.

-Here are my tips on how to travel long distance with a dog…
+Here are our tips on how to travel long distance with a dog…

 How to Travel Long Distance With a Dog